mamlaka/mendix-ObjectBackupRestore/README.md

 ####Include in backup: Yes
 The referenced objects are also included in the backup.
 The association is expanded to show the next level.
 When there are multiple paths to an object, it is sufficient to expand the reference in one place.
 The backup and restore detect that the same object is referenced.
 An example is a multi-tenant model, where all entities are related to the customer organization entity.

+**Do not include entites of System or Administration in your backups!** Just specify the functional key on the object type and the restore process will link your data to these entities.

+(You can use the module to duplicate backup configurations.)

 ####Include in backup: No
 The object only holds the ID and, optionally, the functional key of the referenced object.